 As the site has grown to more than 8.5 million registered users, the team at Ravelry has also expanded to a slightly-less-lean staff of six, including a vice president of operations, a community support specialist and a web application developer.
 In January, Ravelry brought on its first product designer.

 Livia Nelson, a knitter who has a background in user experience (UX) design, has taken on the job of making the site – which includes connected databases of patterns, yarns and projects, as well as active forums – easier for both its longtime members and newcomers to navigate (disclosure: I’m one of the site’s longtime users and have met with Livia to provide input to help with her work).

-“Adding people to our tiny team is a big deal, and we’ve wanted to hire a product designer for years,” Casey says of the decision.
+“Adding people to our tiny team is a big deal, and we’ve wanted to hire a product designer for years,” Cassidy says of the decision.
 “It was one of our goals in 2017 and we just couldn’t fit a new hire comfortably in our budget until this year. … The bar for usability and design is so much higher than it was back when we started and I feel really good about the future.”

 I spoke to Livia about her professional background, what exactly her role at Ravelry entails and how taking a self-proclaimed “dream job” has changed her relationship to her craft.

 Craft Industry Alliance: What kind of projects did you work on before coming on board at Ravelry?